 Stabilizes the elbow joint.

-It has double innervation:
+The brachialis muscle has double innervation:

 - Although the majority of the brachialis is deep to the biceps brachii, the lateral margin of the brachialis is superficial in between the biceps brachii and the triceps brachii.
 More distally, the brachialis is superficial on each side of the biceps brachii’s distal tendon.